dashingsoft/pyarmor/docs/topic/repack.rst

 **how to verify obfuscated scripts have been packed**

-Inserting some print statements in the ``foo.spec`` to print which script is replaced, or add some code only works in the obfuscated script.

-For example, add one line in the main script ``foo.py``
+Insert debug code in the main script or imported modules and packages.
+For example

 .. code-block:: python